Searinvestments/pricing/manage_billing.md

 # Managing usage for {{site.data.keyword.Bluemix_notm}} linked accounts
 {: #linked_usage}

-If you have a linked {{site.data.keyword.Bluemix}} and SoftLayer account, you can use the Customer Portal to make a one-off payment, change your payment card details, view your billing items, and view your involices.
+If you have a linked {{site.data.keyword.Bluemix}} and SoftLayer account, you can use the customer portal to make a one-off payment, change your payment card details, view your billing items, and view your invoices.

 **Note:** The billing and usage options that are displayed in the {{site.data.keyword.Bluemix_notm}} console can be different if you have a free account or you do not have a linked {{site.data.keyword.Bluemix_notm}} and SoftLayer account.